VlachosGroup/nextorch/docs/source/user/data.rst

 (Inverse) Normalization
 --------------------------
 Convert arrays or matrics from a real scale into a unit scale [0, 1] in each dimension, vice versa.
-This step is often needed for :code:`X`.
+This step is often needed for :code:`X` before modeling training.

 .. autosummary::
     :nosignatures: